signalbash/how_are_we_stranded_here/README.rst

 ------------
 how_are_we_stranded_here requires the following packages be installed:

-kallisto >= 0.44.0
+kallisto == 0.44.x

 python >= 3.6.0

 RSeQC

-It also requires a transcriptome annotation (.fasta file - e.g. ensembl's *.cdna.fasta, or a prebuilt kallisto index), and a corresponding gtf (or GFF3!).
+It also requires a transcriptome annotation (.fasta file - e.g. ensembl's *.cdna.fasta, or a prebuilt kallisto index), and a corresponding gtf.
+Note: Sometimes pseudoalignments will not work with newer versions of kallisto.
+If this is an issue, we suggest downgrading to 0.44.0.

 Installation
 ------------